 PhotoPrism's primary image file format is JPEG.
 While indexing, a JPEG sidecar file may automatically be created for RAW, HEIF, TIFF, PNG, BMP, and GIF files.
 It is required for classification and resampling.

-Only MPEG-4 AVC video files are fully supported for now.
-Transcoding of other codecs is planned for a later release.
-In addition, you should configure PhotoPrism to automatically create JSON sidecar files so that video metadata like location and duration can be indexed.
+We support all common video types.
+You should configure PhotoPrism to automatically create JSON sidecar files so that video metadata like location and duration can be indexed.

 You're welcome to open an issue if you experience issues with a specific file format.